-- 6 Right-click the active toolpath and select Settings. - 7 Click to create a copy of the toolpath. - 8 Change the toolpath name to EM12-FlatsAREA.
+- 6 Right-click the active toolpath and select Settings. - Click 🗾 to crea - 7 Click to create a copy of the toolpath. - 8 Change the toolpath name to EM12-FlatsAREA.

 - 9 On the Flat machining page, change Machine flats to Area. - 10 Calculate to process the toolpath and then Close the dialog.